pedroamarall/rest-builder/git/README.md

 	1. Add some files.
 Commit those files.

-	1. Your neighbor also has a fork of Clay at https://github.com/<YOUR_NEIGHBORS_GITHUB_USER_NAME>/clay and a copy of the repository on his computer.
+	1. Your neighbor also has a fork of Clay at https://github.com/<YOUR_NEIGHBORS_GITHUB_USER_NAME>/clay and a copy of the Clay repository on his computer.

 	1. Type **gpr submit -u <YOUR_NEIGHBORS_GITHUB_USER_NAME>*** to send him your changes.
 Ask your neighbor to also send you a pull request.